jedioutcast55/IDS6938-SimulationTechniques/Homework1/Readme.md

             sophisticated integration methods.
 This is because the forces applied immediately push the particle above the object as lesser integration methods may produce a higher error rate that the system may not be able to handle.
+      -     A way to improve could be by increasing the time step on the integration method, however this comes at a processing penalty.

 	3) What are some example systems you could model with Mass-spring simulations?
 Explain how you would you construct the model.